-(4) 67 Relay Time at 3 multiples: 0.23 s.

-- (5) Note that a failure of the differential protection (87T) for fault 2 with T2 out of service is a double contingency.
-Coordination of 51/27 Relays with 67 Relays does occur at the transient level (0.61 vs. 0.35 s).
-As the current decays, the times converge and cross because the 67 Relay pickup is 300 amperes vs 97 amperes for 51/27 Relays (see calculation below for steady-state multiple of 0.86 for the 67 Relays).
+- (4) 67 time at 3 multiples: 0.23 s. - (5) Note that a failure of the differential protection (87T) for fault 2 with T2 out of service is a double contingency.
+Coordination of 51/27 relays with 67 relays does occur at the transient level (0.61 vs. 0.35 s).
+As the current decays, the times converge and cross because the 67 Relay pickup is 300 amperes vs. 97 amperes for 51/27 relays (see calculation below for steady-state multiple of 0.86 for the 67 relays).
 So coordination may not be achieved for this double contingency with the generator regulators out of service.
 Boosting by the regulators will partially arrest the decay of current.
-Also, the decay will be less for a phase-phase fault. - (6) 67 Relay multiples at steady-state level with T2 out: $\frac{258}{300} = 0.86$ - (7) For a failure of Breaker L to open, the 51 Relays on transformer T2 will operate as well as the generator relays to clear fault 2.
-For a failure of the T1 differential relays (87T), the T2 51 Relays should coordinate with the 67 Relays so T2 and the generators will remain in service.
+In addition, the decay will be less for a phase-phase fault. - (6) 67 multiples at steady-state level with T2 out:

+(7) For a failure of Breaker L to open, the 51 relays on transformer T2 will operate as well as the generator relays to clear fault 2.
+For a failure of the T1 differential relays (87T), the T2 51 relays should coordinate with the 67 relays so T2 and the generators will remain in service.

-Checking Coordination with Relays 67 for Fault 3
+Checking Coordination with Relay 67 for Fault 3

-(1) 67 Relay multiples at transient level with T2 in service (Refer to Figure 4-16): $\frac{713}{300} = 2.4$
+(1) 67 multiples at transient level with T2 in service: